 In Nigeria, the IRC is tackling acute malnutrition with teams working across 7 hospitals and 65 community facilities.
 Across 2023 a total of 125,372 children under the age of 5 received treatment from our teams.

-Using our new approach, community health workers, embedded in local communities, are able to diagnose a child using a color-coded, numbered measuring tape, and treat them using a nutritional peanut paste.
+Using a new approach, community health workers, embedded in local communities, are also able to diagnose a child using a color-coded, numbered measuring tape, and treat them using a nutritional peanut paste.

 In areas where access and transportation are limited, these innovations have been essential.
 The IRC continues to advocate for simplified approaches that allow organizations to treat more children by integrating the treatment for severe acute malnutrition (SAM) and moderate acute malnutrition (MAM) using the same resources, maximizing impact and expanding access for those most in need.